-Quantity to be supplied and administered Single 0.5ml dose per administration.
+Dose and frequency of administration 4 (continue) Whilst a minimum interval of 4 weeks is advised between additional and scheduled doses, if doing so risks delaying all other routine immunisations, then scheduled PCV13 or PCV15 doses can be given at any interval.
+Duration of treatment See dose and frequency of administration section above Quantity to be supplied and administered Single 0.5ml dose per administration.
 Supplies Centrally purchased vaccines for the national immunisation programme for the NHS can only be ordered via ImmForm.
 Vaccines for use for the national immunisation programme are provided free of charge.
 Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the Green Book Chapter 3).
 Storage Store at between +2°C to +8°C. Store in original packaging in order to protect from light.
 Do not freeze.
-Following a single temperature excursion, Prevenar [®] 13 is stable at temperatures up to 25°C for a maximum of 4 days.
-Prevenar [®] 13 should be used within this timeframe or discarded in accordance with local procedures.
-Stability data indicates Vaxneuvance [®] is stable at temperatures up to 25° C for 48 hours.
-This information is only intended to guide health care professionals in case of temporary temperature excursions.
-In the event of an inadvertent or unavoidable deviation of these conditions, vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal.
-Refer to Vaccine Incident Guidance and contact the manufacturer if specific advice on management of the temperature excursion is required.
-Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in an UN-approved puncture-resistant sharps box, according to local authority arrangements and NHSE guidance (HTM 07-01): Management and disposal of healthcare waste .
-Drug interactions Immunological response may be diminished in those receiving immunosuppressive treatment.
-Vaccination is recommended even if the antibody response may be limited.
-May be given at the same time as other vaccines.
+Following a single temperature excursion, Prevenar®13 is stable at temperatures up to 25°C for a maximum of 4 days.
+Prevenar®13 should be used within this timeframe or discarded in accordance with local procedures.
+Stability data indicates Vaxneuvance® is stable at temperatures up to 25°C for 48 hours.
+This information is only intended to guide healthcare professionals in case of temporary temperature excursions.
+In the event of an inadvertent or unavoidable deviation of these conditions, vaccines that have been stored outside the conditions stated above should be quarantined and risk assessed on a case-by-case basis for suitability of continued off-label use or appropriate disposal.
+Refer to Vaccine Incident Guidance .
+Contact the vaccine manufacturer where more specific advice is required about managing a temperature excursion.
+Disposal Follow local clinical waste policy and NHS standard operating procedures to ensure safe and secure waste disposal.
+Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in an UN-approved puncture-resistant sharps box, according to local waste disposal arrangements and NHSE guidance (Drug interactionsImmunological response may be diminished in those receiving immunosuppressive treatment.
+Vaccination is recommended even if the antibody response may be limited.PCV13 or PCV15 may be given at the same time as other vaccines.
 A detailed list of drug interactions is available in the product's SPC .
-Identification and management of Local reactions following vaccination are very common such as pain, swelling or redness at the injection site adverse reactions The most commonly reported adverse reactions include fever, irritability, decreased appetite, fatigue, headache and myalgia.
-Other commonly reported reactions include rash.
-Vomiting and diarrhoea are commonly reported reactions to Prevenar®13.
-Hypersensitivity reactions, such as bronchospasm, angioedema and anaphylaxis can occur but are rare.
-A detailed list of adverse reactions is available in the product's SPC .